 Peanut butter is my absolute downfall (along with chocolate, cheese and pretty much everything else!).
 I’ve had to ban it from my desk and hide it on the top shelf at home to stop me shovelling it in at any given opportunity.
 However, I figured it is kinda acceptable if you eat it with your greens rather than by the tablespoon.

-Chicken satay has become one of my favourite go-to mid-week recipes, and since discovering the use of almond milk to bulk the sauce out (was previously using half a tub of peanut butter and a monstrous amount of tamari a pop) it’s actually a really healthy one too!
+Chicken satay has become one of my favourite go-to mid-week recipes, and since discovering the use of almond milk or water to bulk the sauce out (was previously using half a tub of peanut butter and a monstrous amount of tamari a pop) .

 In terms of courgettes they are considered to be low FODMAP at half a cup per serving.
-I have found that personally I’m absolutely fine with larger portions but if on the elimination phase or sensitive to this you can swap to rice noodles (usually gluten free and “safe” but do double check individual packs) and it works great too!
+I have found that personally I’m absolutely fine with larger portions but if on the elimination phase or sensitive to this you can swap to rice noodles (usually gluten free and “safe” but do double check individual packs), or do a bit of both!

 – 2-3 chicken breasts, sliced into thin strips